Skip to content

 • Pending invoice items are also created for the prorations.
 You’ll see a negative proration of -25 USD for the unused time with the ‘basic plan’ and a positive proration of 50 USD for using the ‘premium plan’ for half of the remaining month.
 At this point, no invoice has been generated.

 • Advance the date by two weeks.
-In this case, we’ll set the date to February 1.
+In this case, set the date to February 1.
 You’ll see that the subscription has cycled.
-An invoice has been generated in a draft state and has incorporated the pending invoice items, including a negative proration, a positive proration, and the total payment for the month of February, resulting in 125 USD.
-By default, the invoice appears in a draft state for around one hour.
+An invoice has been generated in a draft status and has incorporated the pending invoice items, including a negative proration, a positive proration, and the total payment for the month of February, resulting in 125 USD.
+By default, the invoice appears in a draft status for approximately one hour.

 • To finalize the invoice, advance the time by one hour.